 The university has a long-standing commitment to promoting a safe and secure academic and work environment.
 All members of the university community are expected to maintain a working and learning environment free from violence, threats of harassment, intimidation, or coercion.
 In compliance with New York State law, all employees are required to complete workplace violence awareness training.
+The university has established a Violence Prevention Policy requiring each campus to have a workplace violence prevention program.

-The Workplace Violence Prevention plan may be accessed in the Office of Human Resource Services, 1219 Boylan Hall.
-Workplace violence should be reported to Human Resource Services and can also be reported to the Department of Public Safety and the New York City Police Department.
+The Workplace Violence Prevention plan may be reviewed on the Office of Human Resource Services policies page.
+Workplace violence should be reported to Human Resource Services and can also be reported to the Department of Public Safety or the New York City Police Department.